Strong-field magnetohydrodynamics for neutron stars: Appendix B: Derivation of dispersion relations and linear response theory

 (See for instance \cite{Crossley:2015evo} for details on why the last two expressions above are equal.)
 From the invariance of the above expression under $\CP \CT$ symmetry, the retarded functions should satisfy \be G^R(J^{\mu \nu} , J^{\lambda \rho}) = G^R(J^{\lambda \rho}, J^{\mu \nu})_{\mu \rightarrow - \mu} . \ee From $J^{\mu \nu}$ being Hermitian, we have \be {G^R(J^{\mu \nu} , J^{\lambda \rho}; k^{\sigma})}^{\ast} = G^R(J^{\mu \nu} , J^{\lambda \rho}; - k^{\sigma}) = \pm G^R(J^{\mu \nu} , J^{\lambda \rho} ; \, - \om, \vk) , \ee where in the last expression we have also used parity symmetry.
 Further constraints on the correlation functions are given by Ward identities \be k_\mu G(J^{\mu \nu} , J^{\lambda \rho}; k^{\sigma}) = 0, \ee and, moreover, there is a rotational symmetry in the $x-y$ plane.

-The expressions for the retarded correlation functions with general $k_i$, $\omega$, and $\mu$ are complicated, so let us first consider some special limits, which in particular will justify the interpretations of various coefficients given in \eqref{y2t} and \eqref{y1t}--\eqref{y7t}.
+The expressions for the retarded correlation functions with general $k_i$, $\omega$, and $\mu$ are complicated, so let us first consider some special limits, which in particular will justify the interpretations of various coefficients given in Eqs.~(18) and (19)--(21) in the Letter.